 "If your hand causes you to stumble, cut it off; it is better for you to enter life crippled, than, having your two hands, to go into hell, into the unquenchable fire,Mark 9:43(NASB)

-A simple, immovable, child-like faith in Christ, Who had come as God's anointed King, His promised Messiah and kinsman-Redeemer, was essential as the days grew darker – for whoever receives Me, Jesus said, does not simply receive Me, but also Him Who sent Me.
+A simple, immovable, childlike faith in Christ Who had come as God's anointed King, His promised Messiah, and Kinsman-Redeemer, was essential as the days grew darker: "Whoever receives Me," Jesus said, "receives Him Who sent Me."

-Knowing the dangers of disunity among believing brethren, the serious consequences of unbelief and the necessity to be steadfast in the day of trouble..
-Jesus set out the relentless self-discipline His disciples needed, it they were to be kept from falling.. and so, He exaggerated His warnings with hyperbole.
+Knowing the dangers of disunity among believing brethren, the serious consequences of unbelief and the necessity to be steadfast in the day of trouble, Jesus set out the relentless self-discipline His disciples needed if they were to be kept from falling - and so, He exaggerated His warnings with hyperbole.

-Temptation to sin is not suppressed by self-mutilation, nor is it arrested by physical dismemberment – for the seat of sin is the heart and mind, and not in the hand, foot or body-member that perform a sinful act.
-Only a heart that has been made new by the Holy Spirit of God and a mind that is stayed on Christ is able to resist the temptations of this world and stand fast through all the trials and tribulations of life.
+Temptation to sin is not suppressed by self-mutilation, nor is it arrested by physical dismemberment – for the seat of sin is the heart and mind, not in the hand, foot, or body-member that perform a sinful act.
+Only a heart that has been made new by the Holy Spirit of God and a mind that is stayed on Christ, is able to resist the temptations of this world and stand fast through all the trials and tribulations of life.

 Although our eternal life is secure in Him, the consuming fire of God's wrath is waiting to judge the works that we carry out in this life.
-When we live as unto the Lord and fulfil the good work that God has prepared for us to do, then the purifying fire of God's judgement will consume away all carnal dross and refine our good and godly works (gold, silver and precious stones).
-However, the self-righteous works we carry out in our proud, fleshly strength (wood, hay and stubble) – will be consumed in His fiery judgement.
+When we live as unto the Lord and fulfil the good work that God has prepared for us to do, then the purifying fire of God's judgement will consume away all carnal dross and refine our good and godly works (producing gold, silver, and precious stones).
+However, the self-righteous works we carry out in our proud, fleshly strength (producing wood, hay, and stubble) will be consumed in His fiery judgement.
 Saved, yet as though by fire.

 Heavenly Father, thank You for this warning to eschew all that is evil and sinful from my life.
-I pray that I may do only those things that honour Your name.
-Lord, I know that in my own strength my fleshly works will be burnt-up like filthy rags in Your holy presence, but I thank You that You have prepared good, spiritual works for me to do, which will stand the test of Your purifying fires, when carried out in the power of Your Holy Spirit and through Your sufficient grace.
-May I live and work to Your praise and only do those things that are righteous in Your sight and for the honour of Your holy name – this I ask in Jesus name, AMEN.
+Lord, I know that in my own strength, my fleshly works will be burned up like filthy rags in Your holy presence.
+But I thank You that there are good works for me to do which will stand the test of Your purifying fires when carried out in the power of Your Holy Spirit and through Your sufficient grace.
+May I live and work to Your praise and only do those things that are righteous in Your sight, for the honour of Your holy name.
+In Jesus' name, AMEN.